droidgren/openwrt/scripts/autobackup/README.md

 ### Start the Service

 Enable the service to start on boot and then start it immediately:
+These steps can also be done in the GUI under System->Startup

 ```bash
 sed -i 's/\r//' /etc/init.d/backup_on_change